-Fall 2022 Film/TV Rights Catalog
+CELEBRATING 20 YEARS 2003-2023 Winter 2023 Film/TV Rights Catalog

 In 2003, Sharlene took her passion for great stories and their authors and her years in the entertainment industry, to form Martin Literary & Media Management.
 Her agency has experienced extraordinary success in sales and alliances.
-In the years since that time, her remarkable rise in the publishing industry is demonstrated by a rapidly growing list of non-fiction sales to such renowned major publishers as Random House, Rodale, Harper Collins, St. Martin's Press, Penguin Putnam, Hachette, Simon and Schuster, as well as to a host of boutique publishers for specialized genre books.
+In the years since that time, her remarkable rise in the publishing industry is demonstrated by a rapidly growing list of non- fiction sales to such renowned major publishers as Random House, Harper Collins, St. Martin's Press, Penguin Putnam, Hachette, Simon and Schuster, as well as to a host of boutique publishers for specialized genre books.

-Representing adult nonfiction, she has numerous New York Times bestsellers and high profile books, including: Chasing Cosby by Nicole Weisensee Egan; Victim F by Denise Huskins and Aaron Quinn, Impossible Odds: The Kidnapping of Jessica Buchanan and Her Dramatic Rescue by SEAL Team Six by Anthony Flacco; Picture Perfect: The Jodi Arias Story by Shanna Hogan; Notes Left Behind by Keith & Brooke Desserich; Raffaele Sollecito's book, Honor Bound: My Journey to Hell and Back with Amanda Knox; HLN's Jane Velez-Mitchell's memoir, I Want; Suzanne Hansen's You'll Never Nanny in this Town Again; MaryJo Buttafuoco's Getting It Through My Thick Skull; and The Goldman family's If I Did It, based on the OJ Simpson murders of Ron Goldman and Nicole Simpson.
+Representing adult nonfiction, she has numerous New York Times bestsellers and high profile books, including: Chasing Cosby by Nicole Weisensee Egan; Victim F by Denise Huskins and Aaron Quinn, Impossible Odds: The Kidnapping of Jessica Buchanan and Her Dramatic Rescue by SEAL Team Six by Anthony Flacco; Picture Perfect: The Jodi Arias Story by Shanna Hogan; Notes Left Behind by Keith & Brooke Desserich; Raffaele Sollecito's book, Honor Bound: My Journey to Hell and Back with Amanda Knox; HLN's Jane Velez-Mitchell's memoir, I Want: Suzanne Hansen's You'll Never Nanny in this Town Again; MaryJo Buttafuoco's Getting It Through My Thick Skull; and The Goldman family's If I Did It, based on the OJ Simpson murders of Ron Goldman and Nicole Simpson.
 Many of Sharlene's authors have had their books boosted as serial reprints in prestigious publications such as Readers' Digest, People Magazine, WHO, and the London Times, and five of her clients have appeared on Oprah.
 Other client appearances include 60 Minutes, The TODAY Show, The View, Fox and Friends, Good Morning America, The Early Show, 20/20, 48 Hours, Discovery Channel, Inside Edition, The 700 Club, ET, The Insider, ABC Nightline, Dr. Phil, Anderson Cooper 360, CNN, HLN, Discovery ID and Fox News.

 She is actively doing business with a host of film and TV companies for adaptations of her clients' books.
 Hallmark Hall of Fame's acclaimed TV movie is based on her client's book, Front of the Class.
-She was Executive Producer of Lifetime's movie, The Pregnancy Project, which garnered the two top Imagen Awards for Best Primetime Movie/Special and Best Actress (Alexa Vega).
+She was Executive Producer of Lifetime's movie, The Pregnancy Project, which garnered the two top Imagen Awards for Best Primetime Movie/Special and Best Actress (Alexa Vega) and is streaming on HULU.
 She was Co- Creator/Producer of the reality series, DEADLY SINS for Discovery ID, which ran for six seasons.
 She was the Co-EP for the season of specials, EPIC MYSTERIES for Discovery ID.
 She served as Executive Producer with Outpost Entertainment for A&E's documentary, OJ: Guilty in Vegas.
-She is an Executive Producer for Apple TV+ straight to series one-hour scripted mystery, HOME BEFORE DARK, directed and executive produced by Jon M. Chu (Crazy Rich Asians), based on her client, Hilde Lysiak, a 14-year-old crime reporter and publisher of the Orange Street News, and author of the Scholastic Branches six book series, Hilde Cracks the Case.
+She Was Executive Producer for Apple TV+ straight to series one-hour scripted highly acclaimed mystery, HOME BEFORE DARK, directed and executive produced by Jon M. Chu (Crazy Rich Asians), based on her client, Hilde Lysiak, a 14-year-old crime reporter and publisher of the Orange Street News, and author of the Scholastic Branches six book series, Hilde Cracks the Case.
 She also Executive Produced Secrets of a Marine's Wife for Sony Television at Lifetime (June 2021).
-She has a number of deals that have recently closed that are not yet announced as well.
-Sharlene is a member of the Producers Guild of America.
+She is currently developing a number of projects based on her clients books and enjoys collaborating with screenwriters, producers, directors and production companies.
+Sharlene was named Home-based Entrepreneur of the Year by Entrepreneur Magazine for her previous business, won Entrepreneur of the Year by the Connecticut Chamber of Commerce and is currently a member of the Producers Guild of America.
 See full credits at www.IMDB.com (Sharlene Martin (1))